1arush/Deep-Neural-Network-Basics/README.md

 # Deep-Neural-Network-Basics
-Based on DeepLearning.AI, Neural Networks course's assessments
+Based on DeepLearning.AI Neural Networks course's assessments

 Implements a Deep Neural Network of 4 layers which is used for binary classificiation